Enzyme inhibitor: Examples

 As enzymes have evolved to bind their substrates tightly, and most reversible inhibitors bind in the active site of enzymes, it is unsurprising that some of these inhibitors are strikingly similar in structure to the substrates of their targets.
 Inhibitors of dihydrofolate reductase (DHFR) are prominent examples.
 Other examples of these substrate mimics are the protease inhibitors, a therapeutically effective class of antiretroviral drugs used to treat HIV/AIDS.
-The structure of ritonavir, a peptidomimetic (peptide mimic) protease inhibitor containing three peptide bonds, as shown in the "competitive inhibitor examples" figure.
+The structure of ritonavir, a peptidomimetic (peptide mimic) protease inhibitor containing three peptide bonds, as shown in the "competitive inhibition" figure above.
 As this drug resembles the peptide that is the substrate of the HIV protease, it competes with the substrate in the enzyme's active site.

 Enzyme inhibitors are often designed to mimic the transition state or intermediate of an enzyme-catalysed reaction.
 This ensures that the inhibitor exploits the transition state stabilising effect of the enzyme, resulting in a better binding affinity (lower Ki) than substrate-based designs.
 An example of such a transition state inhibitor is the antiviral drug oseltamivir; this drug mimics the planar nature of the ring oxonium ion in the reaction of the viral enzyme neuraminidase.

 However, not all inhibitors are based on the structures of substrates.
 For example, the structure of another HIV protease inhibitor tipranavir is not based on a peptide and has no obvious structural similarity to a protein substrate.
 These non-peptide inhibitors can be more stable than inhibitors containing peptide bonds, because they will not be substrates for peptidases and are less likely to be degraded.

 In drug design it is important to consider the concentrations of substrates to which the target enzymes are exposed.
 For example, some protein kinase inhibitors have chemical structures that are similar to ATP, one of the substrates of these enzymes.
 However, drugs that are simple competitive inhibitors will have to compete with the high concentrations of ATP in the cell.
 Protein kinases can also be inhibited by competition at the binding sites where the kinases interact with their substrate proteins, and most proteins are present inside cells at concentrations much lower than the concentration of ATP.
 As a consequence, if two protein kinase inhibitors both bind in the active site with similar affinity, but only one has to compete with ATP, then the competitive inhibitor at the protein-binding site will inhibit the enzyme more effectively.